DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/deep-learning/jenkins-usage.rst

 Training a Model
 ----------------
 No matter the type of model you wish to train, two pipelines are used.
-For each, you must use the AnnoCheck pipeline first, as you will not be able to run the Training pipeline until the check is successful.
+For each, **you must use the AnnoCheck pipeline first**, as you will not be able to run the Training pipeline until the check is successful.
 This is to ensure that data formatting is accurate and to set up some internal files for the Training pipeline to use.

 Classification Models